3-D Stochastic Numerical Breast Phantoms for Enabling Virtual Imaging Trials of Ultrasound Computed Tomography

 \subsection{Case study 2: Deep learning reconstruction method}

 There remains an important need to lessen the computational burden of FWI.
-A supervised learning-based method is proposed to reduce the number of FWI iterations and drastically lessen the computational burden.
-Figure \ref{dlframe} illustrates the proposed learning framework, in which a deep neural network (a 5-level U-Net \cite{ronneberger2015u}) is trained to minimize the mean square error of the reconstructed SOS images.
+A supervised learning-based method is proposed to reduce the number of FWI iterations and drastically lessen the computational burden, as well as enhancing the reconstruction by using ground truth images as training data.
+Fig. \ref{dlframe} illustrates the proposed learning framework, in which a deep neural network (a 5-level U-Net \cite{ronneberger2015u}) is trained to minimize the mean square error of the reconstructed SOS images.
 The input to the network is an intermediate SOS estimate obtained by early stopping of the WISE method after 35 iterations.
 The rationale of this method is that early-stopped reconstructed images capture structural information of the SOS map but lack quantitative accuracy.
-The network was trained for 220 epochs on a dataset consisting of 622 2D slices, of which 312 extracted from type B NBPs and 310 from type C NBPs.
+The network was trained for 220 epochs on a dataset consisting of 622 2D slices, each extracted from a different NBP (312 type B NBPs and 310 type C NBPs).
 The Adam optimizer was used with a batch size equal to 32 and the initial learning rate 0.001.
 The learning rate was reduced by a factor of 0.9 after each epoch.
 Several models corresponding to different architecture hyper-parameters (e.g., number of layers at each level) were trained.
 The selected model was that achieving the highest mean MSE on the validation set consisting of 100 slices (equally split between types B and C).

 The testing set consisted of the 52 2D phantoms described in Section \ref{sec:cs_references}, thus allowing us to evaluate the accuracy of the network for both in-distribution (types B, C) and out-of-distribution data (types A, D).